DevExpress-Examples/reporting-angular-integrate-report-designer/Readme.md

 Perform the following steps to run this example:

 1. Open the back-end project solution (`ServerSideAspNetCoreReportingApp/ServerSideAspNetCoreReportingApp.sln`) in Visual Studio and run the project.
-2. Navigate to the `ClientApp` folder that is the client part's root folder.
+2. Navigate to the `ClientApp``ClientApp`/`angular-report-designer` folder that is the client part's root folder.
 3. Open the console and run the following command:

     ```npm install```